-Where during the appraisal year, a teacher has a long term absence from work, the [Name of Committee/Panel/Group of Governors/Trustees] will consider each individual case and apply discretion in deciding whether the teacher is eligible for consideration for pay progression.
-Where the absence is connected to a protected characteristic under the Equality Act 2010 eg disability or maternity, the [school/academy/federation/trust] will consider its duties and obligations under the legislation, before any decision is taken.
-[Note: Where a teacher is away from school because of maternity leave, it is unlawful for the school to deny that teacher an appraisal and subsequent pay progression decision because of her maternity leave.
-When a teacher returns to work from maternity leave, the school must give her any pay increase that she would have received, following appraisal, had she not been on maternity leave.
+Where during the appraisal year, a teacher has a long term absence from work, the Cambois Primary Schoolwill consider each individual case and apply discretion in deciding whether the teacher is eligible for consideration for pay progression.
+Where the absence is connected to a protected characteristic under the Equality Act 2010 eg disability or maternity, the Cambois Primary School will consider its duties and obligations under the legislation, before any decision is taken.

-When a teacher returns to work following a disability related absence, the school must not refuse a pay increase that the teacher would have received, following appraisal, had he or she not been absent for a reason related to disability, if the reason for the refusal is the teacher’s disability or the refusal cannot be objectively justified – ‘Implementing the School’s Approach to Pay October 2023’].

 Any pay progression determination made for teachers, will be effective from 1 September and will be backdated to that date.